Josephjr05/The-SkyDecay-Project/README.md

 ## Playfield (SWIP):
 * The playfield strums are now in it's own cam, go crazy on Lua!
 * CamHUD doesn't bop anymore (for many reasons why it shouldn't).
-* The playfield strums have also been moved (and on downscroll) to help read notes easier.
+* The playfield strums have also been repositioned (and on downscroll) to help read notes easier.
-(Will make a playfield editor to edit to your liking!)
+* A Playfield editor can help reposition the area to your liking!
+(Middlescroll only)
 * Multi Key up to 18 keys is supported!

-## Online Support (WIP):
+## EVENTS!
-* With The SkyDecay Project and the engine, we will be adding support for not just leaderboards, also rankable maps by BNs!
-Heavily source coded for this engine (soon).
-* We will also make our own file extension so this can work on the engine/game.
-* Modding support will only be effected by the extension.
-(By forcing assets folder in it.
-With songs, characters, images, stages, etc..)
-* Multiplayer addition by creating multiple servers when someone makes a lobby (max up to 15 players)
-* Even if Base Game will have these, currently it doesn't.
+* A whole lot of built in events are here!
+Including the most wanted one: Change Stages!
+* Instead of using Lua for most of your events, you have them in the palm of your hands.
+Mess around with them with more than 10 event text fields for each function that event does dependent on it.
+* Ofcourse if you don't see an event you want, make it yourself in Lua OR request it!

 ## Other Stuff:
 * Disabled unnecessary options (Like score txt zoom and combo stacking)
 * Disabled Base Game code (for optimization)
 * A new game.

+# Extras:
+* Improved camera movement
+* Improved asset loading
+* Improved options with more customization
+* Improved note spawning and lag-free
+* Improved chart editor
+* Improved systems
+* Improved engine music
+* Improved general aspects of fnf mixed with other rhythm games.